What does it do?

 - This program also reports the total length of the audio for all files rounded down to the last full minute (as required for direct submission to Audible).

-When this program locates an issue, it is labelled as either an ALERT or an ERROR.
+When this program locates an issue, it is labelled as an ERROR.

-ERROR – This piece of audio does not meet one of the specifications outlined above, but this program cannot repair this kind of issue.
-A human ear with engineering experience is required.
+ERROR – This piece of audio does not meet one or more of the specifications

 If your audio did not pass inspection, repair your audio and re-run this program.